Ecron/pokemonHnS-CA/TRANSLATING.md

 # TRANSLATING POKéMON HEART & SOUL

-This document contains useful suggestions in case you want to localize Pokémon Heart&Soul to your own language.
+This document gathers useful information, suggestions and tips in case you try to localize Pokémon Heart&Soul to your own language.
+It is based originally on the experience of [translating H&S into Catalan](https://github.com/Ecron/pokemonHnS-CA/TRANSLATING.md), but it's a living document, so every new info would be greatly appreciated.
+Feel free to expand it with your own translation experiences, to add new suggestions and to improve it in any other way.

+### Unofficial translation forks
+- [Pokémon Cor i Ànima](https://github.com/Ecron/pokemonHnS-CA) (Pokémon Heart&Soul, Catalan version)
+- ...

 ### Translation Tips and Tricks
 - For regular in-game dialogues, max. string length would be around 40 characters.
 Any sentence longer than that would need to be broken to the next line.